puyogg/puyogg-old/README.md

 https://puyo.gg/

 ## Project Setup
 Make sure you have [Yarn](https://yarnpkg.com/) installed as a package manager.
+Then do:
 ```bash
 # Install dependences for the top-level directory
 yarn install